 A significant portion of our net revenue is derived from tuition financed by the Title IV programs.
 Federal regulations dictate the timing of disbursements under the Title IV programs.
 Students must apply for new loans and grants each academic year, which starts July 1 for Title IV purposes.
 Loan funds are generally provided by lenders in multiple disbursements for each academic year.
 The disbursements are usually received by the start of the second week of the semester.
 These factors, together with the timing of our students beginning their programs, affect our operating cash flow.
-We believe we have a favorable working capital profile as these Title IV funds and a significant portion of other tuition and fees are typically received by the start of the second week of a semester and the revenue is recognized and the related expenses are incurred over the duration of the semester, which reduces the impact of the growth in our accounts receivables associated with our enrollment growth.
+We believe we have a favorable working capital profile as these Title IV funds and a significant portion of other tuition and fees are typically received by the start of the second week of a semester and the revenue is recognized and the related expenses are incurred over the duration of the semester, which reduces the impact of the growth.